r03ert0/brainspell/README.md

-brainspell
+BrainSpell
 ==========

-brainspell is a web platform to facilitate the creation of an open, human-curated, classification of the neuroimaging literature
+Brainspell is a web platform to create the first open, collaborative, human-curated, classification of the neuroimaging literature